-The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the Authority who have responsibility for the development and maintenance of the governance environment, the Internal Audit annual report, and by comments made by the external auditors and other review agencies and inspectorates.
-The process that has been applied in maintaining and reviewing the effectiveness of the governance framework includes the following:
+The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the Internal Audit annual report, and by comments made by the external auditors and other review agencies and inspectorates.
+The process that has been applied in maintaining and reviewing the effectiveness of the governance framework includes the following in the last year:

-- The Authority's internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process; - The work of the corporate Joint Procurement Board partnered with Horsham District Council and Crawley Borough Council; - The Authority's internal audit coverage (purchased from Crawley Borough Council under a shared service arrangement), which is planned using a risk based approach.
-The outcome from the internal audit coverage helps form the Chief Internal Auditor's opinion on the overall adequacy of the Authority's internal control framework, which is reported in his annual report.

-- The Chief Internal Auditor's annual report on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - The annual review of the effectiveness of the internal audit function; - External audit review of the work of the internal audit service and comment on corporate governance and performance management in their Annual Audit Letter and other reports; - Workforce assessments and accreditation where appropriate and affordable; - The External Auditor's opinion on the Council's financial statements; - The work of the Audit Committee, which reviews the outcomes from the annual audit plan and the annual report of the audit function; - The work of the Scrutiny Committees; - An annual review of the constitution by the Constitutional Review Group, which recommends amendments, where appropriate, to the Constitution for agreement by the Authority.
-The last review, reported to, and agreed by, Council in January 2019 increased the planning delegations to officers and reduced the number of planning committees from 3 to 2 but increased the size of the committees from 10 to 12.
-The ability to substitute members only exists on Scrutiny Committees.
-It also amended the work areas of the three scrutiny committees to better balance out the workload.
-The financial procedure rules and procurement code were also updated. - Work of the Standards Committee, which includes monitoring the operation of the members' Code of Conduct and the Member and Officer Protocol.
+- A review of governance across the authority during late winter and early spring 2021 by a respected and expert independent third party, the report from which has been positively received and is being implemented in a structured and incremental way although this has yet to fulfil the promise which was expected; - The Council's internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process; - The work of the corporate Joint Procurement Board partnered with Horsham DC, Crawley BC and Mole Valley DC which is working to update the procurement processes as the legislative framework changes following the departure of the UK from the EU; - The Council's internal audit coverage (purchased from Mazars via a Croydon LBC framework), which is planned using a risk based approach.
+The outcome from the internal audit coverage helps form the Chief Internal Auditor's opinion on the overall adequacy of the Council's internal control framework, which is reported in their annual report; - The Chief Internal Auditor's annual report on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - The annual review of the effectiveness of the internal audit function: - External audit review of the work of the internal audit service and comment on corporate governance and performance management in their Annual Audit Letter and other reports; - Workforce assessments and accreditation where appropriate and affordable; - The External Auditor's opinion on the Council's financial statements; - The work of the Audit Committee, which reviews the outcomes from the annual audit plan and the annual report of the audit function; - The work of the Scrutiny Committees; - The changes made to the Planning Committees in 2020 to reduce the number of meetings have bedded in well. - Work of the Standards Committee to deal with Code of Conduct complaints and promoting the adoption of the Local Government Association Members Code of Conduct following the report of the Committee for Standards in Public Life from January 2019.

-Significant governance issues
+5. Significant governance issues